 There are variety of financing options available for entrepreneurs and small business owners looking to start or expand businesses in Minneapolis.
-Before you start the process of raising or borrowing money, you'll need to determine startup costs and financial projections to estimate how much money you will need.
+Before you start the process of raising or borrowing money, you'll need to determine startup costs and financial projections to estimate how much money you will need and how much you can afford.
 For assistance developing your financial plan or accessing funding sources, make an appointment with a business consultant through the City’s Business Technical Assistance Program (B-TAP).

 SCORE Minneapolis provides a financial projection tool using an Excel workbook.
 It provides statements for the following below:

 The Twin Cities has many nonprofit and community lenders, known as Community Development Financial Institutions, that are mission-driven and focused on serving entrepreneurs and small business owners who face barriers in obtaining loans or lines of credit from traditional banks.
 A CDFI may have fewer restrictions when making lending decisions and offer smaller loan amounts.
 Many CDFIs also provide technical assistance and business support programs.

 Business loans from banks are one of the most traditional funding sources for small businesses.
 Due to stricter underwriting criteria, lending decisions from banks is largely based on credit scores and collateral.
 It is important to have a business plan when pursing a small business loans from banks since they will want to see that you have a profitable business idea.
 The Small Business Administration offers several loan programs for small businesses that are administered through national, local, and community banks.
 To learn about SBA lending programs and connect with an approved SBA lender, check out the SBA's Lender Match.